 In the case of Toenail Fungus, look for dry, scaly skin and discoloration to the nails.
 They can be unsightly and cause much psychological distress.
 The earlier the treatment, the better the result.

 As spring approaches, people become more active to shake off their winter blues and burn off those extra calories around their love handles.
 Runners put on their shoes just to be outdoors due to the cabin fever during the winter months.
 Bikers begin to ride to get their mileage in and prepare for their highly anticipated first spring race.
 Sports activities will become the thing for the weekend warriors and kids will be playing in the yard with the local neighbor’s kids.
 With these increasing activities, it is a good time to considering causes and prevention of these common conditions to the feet.

-You can do some things so you don’t get athlete’s foot again.
-Wear shower sandals in shared areas like locker rooms, and use anti-perspirant spray to help keep your feet dry.
-Wear breathable shoes that are made of materials to allow moisture to escape.
+Wear shower sandals in shared areas like locker rooms and use anti-perspirant spray to help keep your feet dry.
+Wear breathable shoes.
+The best shoes are designed with materials that allow moisture to escape.